The aging process changes both the body and the mind. Many senior changes are physiological, as the body degenerates and breaks down.

 Falls can have severe consequences as we age.

 Each year, more than 25 percent of adults 65 or older have a fall, and 3 million are treated in emergency departments for fall injuries, according to the Centers for Disease Control and Prevention.

-Falls often occur in the bathroom when sitting or standing from the toilet or shower, or at night in a dark bedroom when getting up quickly and tripping on the way to the bathroom.
+Falls often occur in the bathroom when sitting or standing on the toilet or shower or at night in a dark bedroom when getting up quickly and tripping on the way to the bathroom.

-While it’s not possible to completely prevent a fall, exercises that focus on balance and strength training can reduce the risk of falling.
+While it’s impossible to prevent a fall completely, exercises focusing on balance and strength training can reduce the risk of falling.

 Vision And Hearing Problems in Older Adults.